VirgilSecurity/virgil-sdk-x/README.md

 // Assuming that we get the public key of the user whose signature we need to verify from the Virgil Keys Service
 // Assuming that we have a NSData object which was actually signed.
 // Assuming that we have a NSData object with a signature.
-// Create a new VCSigner instance let verifier = VCSigner()
+// Create a new VSSSigner instance let verifier = VSSSigner()
 // Verify signature against the signed data and sender's public key. let verified = verifier.verifySignature(<#signature#>, data: <#signed data#>, publicKey: <#senderKey.key#>) if verified {